Welcome to the International Society for Vaccines

 Description

-Lenny Moise, PhD is Director of Vaccine Research at EpiVax, Inc. and Research Professor at the Center for Vaccines and Immunology at the University of Georgia.
-Dr. Moise received his PhD in Biology from the Department of Molecular and Cellular Biology and Biochemistry at Brown University in Providence, RI in 2002.
-His graduate research in Dr. Edward Hawrot’s laboratory focused on structure-function relationships of snake neurotoxin interactions with the nicotinic acetylcholine receptor.
-Dr. Moise’s postdoctoral training at Brown University involved functional analysis of toxin binding sites engineered into toxin-insensitive ion channels.
-In 2005, he joined Dr. Anne De Groot’s laboratory at Brown University as an Instructor in Medicine in the Department of Medicine (Infectious Disease) to study T cell-directed vaccines and protein therapeutic immunogenicity.
-Dr. Moise joined EpiVax, Inc. in Providence, RI in 2006 where he is currently Director of Vaccine Research.
-He leads T cell epitope-driven vaccine development projects using a genomes-to-vaccine approach that combines cutting edge immunoinformatic and experimental methods.
-He has applied this approach to several pathogen targets using epitope-based and whole antigen vaccine designs.
-His research also includes de-immunization of protein therapeutics by epitope modification.
-In 2008, Dr. Moise accepted a part-time appointment as Assistant Research Professor in the Department of Cell and Molecular Biology at the University of Rhode Island and was promoted to Associate Research Professor in 2014.
-He was a founding faculty member of the URI Institute for Immunology and Informatics, where he led vaccine and immunotherapeutic development projects.
-In 2020, Dr. Moise accepted a part-time appointment at the Center for Vaccines and Immunology at the University of Georgia.
-Dr. Moise has published over 90 original research manuscripts, chapters, opinions, reviews, and conference proceedings on vaccines and infectious diseases.
-He has been an ad hoc reviewer for NIH study sections and several journals and has received funding from the NIH, CDC, the American Thyroid Association and the Rhode Island Foundation.
+Lenny Moise, PhD, serves as the Vice President of Research at SeromYx Systems.
+He earned his PhD from the Department of Molecular and Cellular Biology and Biochemistry at Brown University in Providence, RI, in 2002.
+His doctoral research in Dr. Edward Hawrot’s laboratory focused on structure-function relationships of snake neurotoxin interactions with the nicotinic acetylcholine receptor.
+Following his PhD, Dr. Moise pursued postdoctoral training at Brown University, where he delved into the functional analysis of toxin binding sites engineered into toxin-insensitive ion channels.
+In 2005, he joined Dr. Anne De Groot’s laboratory at Brown University as an Instructor in Medicine in the Department of Medicine (Infectious Disease), where his research centered on T-cell epitope-driven vaccination and protein therapeutic immunogenicity.
+He joined EpiVax in Providence, RI, in 2006, where he served as the Director of Vaccine Research until 2022.
+Over this time, he led innovative T cell epitope-driven vaccine development projects, employing a comprehensive genomes-to-vaccine approach that combines immunoinformatic and immunologic methodologies.
+He also dedicated his efforts to the de-immunization of protein therapeutics through epitope modification.
+In 2008, Dr. Moise accepted a part-time appointment as Assistant Research Professor in the Department of Cell and Molecular Biology at the University of Rhode Island, becoming a founding faculty member of the URI Institute for Immunology and Informatics, and was promoted to Associate Research Professor in 2014.
+Additionally, from 2020 to 2022, he was a part-time Research Professor in the Center for Vaccines and Immunology at the University of Georgia.
+Dr. Moise joined SeromYx in 2022, where he assumed the responsibilities of driving the scientific development of the Systems Serology platform and overseeing the management of both commercial and internally driven research projects.